-Join Kevin Skoglund for an in-depth discussion in this video Labeling variables, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Labeling variables, part of Programming Foundations: Web Security.

 …Once we sanitize our data, we need to keep track of it.…And more importantly, before we've sanitized it, we…want it clearly labeled as being potentially dangerous.…We can use variable names as labels to help us to keep track.…The idea is to simply use variable names…in order to identify the condition of the data.…The variable name will include a term like dirty, raw,…tainted, or unsafe for anything that has not yet been sanitized.…And after we sanitize it, we'll give it a new…variable name, which might include clean, filtered, sanitized, or safe.…

 I'm sure you can think of others as well.…Let me show you an example.
 I'll do this one using PHP.…Let's say that we're getting in something from a form that's…an email address, so it comes in as a post request.…When we assign that to an internal variable,…we can assign it to something called raw_email.…The fact that it has raw in front of it,…lets us know that it has not yet been sanitized.…After we sanitize it, then we can assign it to a new…variable name called safe_email, and that'll…

 This course is great for developers who want to secure their client's websites, and for anyone else who wants to learn more about web security.

 - How to write a security policy

 - SQL injection

 - Session hijacking and fixation